 Hating the cut I got I thought why not take it one step further and do something even more dramatic.
 What would be better than to full on bleach your hair and go for platinum?
 Amanda Steele was doing it so why couldn’t I?

-To say the least I had a small “middle age crisis” if you could even call fifteen middle aged.
-I though to myself “Darn, in one more if my lifetime I will be thirty.
+To say the least I had a small “middle age crisis” if you could even call fifteen middle-aged.
+I thought to myself “Darn, in one more of my lifetime I will be thirty.
 I should do something marking the beginning of a new life and do something with my life.
 I might as well bleach my hair”

 Let’s just say I am never going blonde again because looking back I don’t think I really could pull it off the way it should have been.
 I was born a brunette for a reason.